The Landscape Shifted: What You Need to Know

 • License is property-specific.
 You cannot transfer a license between properties or sublet it.

 • Annual renewal required.
-Licenses expire December 31 and must be renewed yearly.
+Licenses must be renewed yearly.
+Confirm your renewal date when you're issued a license.

 Neighborhood Caps